nina-hua/DesignGenerator/README.md

 **Loss Functions:**

 The loss functions which we used are as follows.
-For the discriminator, the loss is the sum of the discriminator’s prediction on the actual images (real images) plus the discriminator’s prediction on the generated images (fake images).
-For the generator, the loss is the sum of the discriminator’s predictions on the generated images and a scaled factor of the MSE for the pixel values of generated image vs. the actual image.
-The difference in the generator’s loss is that we lie and say that the generated images are real.
-The lying helps our generator produce images which have the same underlying features of the real images and the scaled pixel MSE helps the generator produce images in the right color.
+For the discriminator, the loss is the sum of the MSE of the discriminator’s prediction on the actual images (real images) plus the MSE of the discriminator’s prediction on the generated images (fake images).
+For the generator, the loss is the sum of the MSE of the discriminator’s predictions on the generated images and a scaled factor of the L1 difference of the pixel values of generated image vs. the actual image.
+The difference in the generator’s loss is that we lie and say that the generated images are real when computing the MSE of the discriminator's predictions.
+The lying helps our generator produce images which have the same underlying features of the real images and the scaled L1 pixel loss helps the generator produce images in the right color.

 ### Experiments:
 For our experimentations, we tried two different generators and explored the effects of clamping v.s. not clamping.